|Given its relatively conservative, quietly affluent reputation,

 all have microwaves, refrigerators.

 The city's world-class resort is the Four Seasons Biltmore is one of

 America's top such establishments.
 You simply can't beat the setting,

 on a green slope just steps away from Montecito's shoreline.
 It's quite

 and the restaurant is first-rate.

-all, the beach is right outside the door.
 Finally, if you're wanting

 ultimate splurge, look no further: After many years of building and

 the ultra-posh Ritz-Carlton Bacara Resort and Spa opened in September 2000 to

 acclaim.
 This stunning $240 million facility occupies 78 acres that